klobastov/kickstart.nvim/README.md

 ## Description

 PhpActor used php-cs-fixer via LSP for auto formatting.
-But for able to see warrnigns PhpActor used same binary, chosen in .phpactor config.
+But for able to see warnings PhpActor used same binary, chosen in .phpactor config.
 PhpActor also used PhpStan from global composer package instalation.